voliathon/AutoMeds/RollControl/README.md

 ## Features

 **Automatic Rolls**
+	- Rolls while Engaged or Idle
+	- Automatically pauses rolling while Paralysis, Impairment, or Amnesia are active and resumes once the debuff clears
 	- Clear busts and blocks Fold unless you have a bust or you’ve attempted Fold more than once
-	- Rolls while Engaged or Idle
 	- Suspends rolls while **Sneak/Invisible** are active

 ** Display Overlay:**